 This project is building models of prosody to support the creation of prosodically appropriate utterances in dynamic domains.
 Automatic methods will be developed to infer prosodic behaviors from dialog datasets, enabling rapid development of models for new tasks, domains, and user populations.
 The methods and models will be evaluated on their ability to accurately model observed human behavior and on their ability to make a system a more effective collaborator for humans.
 This work will also inform the design of better speech synthesizers.

+In collaboration with AninditaNath, Diego Aguirre, James Jodoin and Olac Fuentes.
 Preliminary work was supported by the National Science Foundation as IIS-1449093: Eager: Preliminaries to the Development of Responsive Prosodic Behaviors for Interactive Systems, 2014-2016.
-In collaboration with Saiful Abu.

-Methods for Identifying Non-Native Differences in Dialog Prosody
+Methods for Identifying Individual Differences in Dialog Prosody

 Language learners often have difficulty with prosody, especially for the prosodic forms used in dialog activities, but there are no diagnostic tools for dialog prosody.
 We are developing methods to work directly on unannotated non-native dialog data to automatically produce a listing of the prosodic constructions on which the non-natives are weak.
 We first create models of both native and non-native prosodic behavior in terms of pragmatic constructions, derived using Principal Components Analysis.
 The constructions involving weakness are then automatically identified as those native constructions for which there is no close non-native counterpart, as measured the cosine distance over the loadings of the component features.
 So far this method has been applied to 90 minutes of dialog behavior by six advanced native-Spanish learners of English, successfully discovering both minor differences and major deficits.